folke/ultra-runner/README.md

 yarn add --dev ultra-runner
 ```

+Now run `ultra --info` within your repository to see everything related to your monorepo

 See [optional configuration](##gear-optional-configuration) for information on how to setup concurrent script execution.

 ## :rocket: Usage